This is a guest post by Ben Garfinkel. We revised it slightly, at his request, on February 9, 2019.

 - As Ryan Carey has argued, we should expect the trend to run up against physical and financial limitations within the decade.

-One way to better support the more common interpretation may be to draw on work (briefly surveyed in Ryan’s post) that attempts to estimate the minimum quantity of computing power required to produce a system with the same functionality as the human brain.
+- One way to argue for the bullish interpretation is to draw on work (briefly surveyed in Ryan’s post) that attempts to estimate the minimum quantity of computing power required to produce a system with the same functionality as the human brain.
 We can then attempt to construct an argument where: (a) we estimate this minimum quantity of computing power (using evidence unrelated to the present rate of return on computing power), (b) predict that the quantity will become available before growth trends hit their wall, and (c) argue that having it available would be nearly sufficient to rapidly train systems that can do a large portion of the things humans can do.
-In this case, the OpenAI data would be evidence that we should expect the computational threshold to be reached slightly earlier than we would otherwise have expected to reach it.
+In this case, the OpenAI data would be evidence that we should expect the computational “threshold” to be reached slightly earlier than we would otherwise have expected to reach it.
 For example, it might take only five years to reach the threshold rather than ten.
 However, my view is that it’s very difficult to construct an argument where parts (a)-(c) are all sufficiently compelling.
-In any case, it doesn’t seem like the OpenAI data alone should substantially increase the probability anyone assigns to “near-term AGI” (rather than just shifting forward their conditional probability estimates of how “near-term” “near-term AGI” would be).
+In any case, it still doesn’t seem like the OpenAI data alone should substantially increase the probability anyone assigns to “near-term AGI” (rather than just shifting forward their conditional probability estimates of how “near-term” “near-term AGI” would be).

 - As a final complication, it’s useful to keep in mind that the OpenAI data only describes the growth rate for the most well-resourced research projects.
 If you think about progress in developing more “capable” AI systems (whatever you take “capable” to mean) as mostly a matter of what the single most computationally unconstrained team can do at a given time, then this data is obviously relevant.
 However, if you instead think that something like the typical amount of computing power available to talented researchers is what’s most important — or if you simply think that looking at the amount of computing power available to various groups can’t tell us much at all — then the OpenAI data seems to imply relatively little about future progress.